-Blood tests to detect tumor markers, including carcinoembryonic antigen (CEA) and CA 19-9, may help your physician follow you during and after treatment.
+Blood tests to detect tumor markers, such as carcinoembryonic antigen (CEA) may help the doctor follow you during and after treatment.

 You can ease the stress of illness by joining a colon cancer support group.
 Sharing with others who have common experiences and problems can help you not feel alone.

-In many cases, colon cancer is treatable when it is caught early.
+In many cases, colon cancer is treatable when caught early.

 - Blockage of the colon, causing bowel obstruction